-When you’re getting ready for a forthcoming race, it's important to remember a few procedures, rules and common courtesies, regardless of whether you are a first timer or a seasoned runner.
-Race etiquette is vital to ensure that race day runs without a hitch.
-Here's the realbuzz.com guide on what to do on race day.
+It's important to remember a few procedures, rules and common courtesies, before, during and after your race, regardless of whether you are a first timer or a seasoned runner.

 - Pin your race number on as directed.
 The race number will usually be required to be pinned on to the front of your shirt.
-Make sure you take some pins with you just in case these are not provided.
+Make sure you take some pins or magnetic race number holders with you just in case these are not provided.
 Make sure you don't fold your race number, as some of them have a tear off strip at the bottom that needs to be collected at the finish by the marshals.

 - Listen out for race announcements from the organisers.
 It's possible there may be a change in the scheduled start time or there may be a hazard you have to look out for on the course.
-Don't just listen to your iPod prior to the race because you may miss some important race news.
+Don't just listen to your music through your headphones prior to the race because you may miss some important race news.

 - Plan your toilet visits.
 The closer you get to race start time, then the worse the queues for the toilets are going to get.
 Try and plan ahead and beat the rush.
 If it is busy and you must go, try and resist the temptation to relieve yourself in the bushes.